Tell us a bit about yourself. Where are you from?

 What other interests do you have?

-I enjoy spending my spare time with my family, my beautiful wife, and our dog.
-As an exercise physiologist, I enjoy playing recreational sports (baseball, golf, and hockey).
+I enjoy spending my time with my family, my beautiful wife, and our dog.
+Similar to my research interests, I enjoy being active and playing recreational sports (baseball, golf, and hockey).
 I am also an avid fan of the Toronto Maple Leafs and the Toronto Blue Jays.